-Ticks are very common problem in the northeast.
-Whether you live in Sussex County New Jersey in towns like Sparta, Vernon or Newton, or Pike County Pennsylvania towns of Dingmans Ferry, Hawley, Shohola or Milford, ticks present a real health risk.
-Ticks are also a common pest in Orange County New York in towns like Warwick, Goshen, Monroe, Middletown, and Port Jervis.
+Ticks are a very common problem in the northeast.
+Whether you live in Sussex County, New Jersey in towns like Sparta, Vernon or Newton, or Pike County, Pennsylvania towns of Dingmans Ferry, Hawley, Shohola or Milford, ticks present a real health risk.
+Ticks are also a common pest in Orange County, New York in towns like Warwick, Goshen, Monroe, Middletown, and Port Jervis.

 It is important to note that not all ticks carry disease, and ticks cannot infect you just by crawling on you.
 They must embed themselves first.
 Proper removal of an embedded tick is also important.
 If you don’t have access to a tool specifically designed to safely remove an embedded tick (visit www.ticktwister.com for the correct tool).
 Your second best choice is a pair of tweezers.

 I’ve heard people say to use the hot end of a cigarette butt or smother the tick in Vaseline to remove a tick.
 Neither of these are good ideas and should be avoided along with some other hair-brained ideas because the process of doing so may cause the tick to regurgitate pathogens from their gut into the wound.
 For more information about tick removal, Lyme disease, and more click this link: http://www.masterspestcontrol.com/lyme-disease-fact-sheet